mzivic7/endcord/README.md

 ### No emoji
 If emoji are drawn as empty box or simmilar it means emoji are not supported by this terminal.
 In that case, enable `emoji_as_text` in `config.ini`.

+### Sticker cannot be opened
+If the message says it "cannot be opened", then this is lottie sticker.
+These stickers have special vector way of drawing animations and will not be supported.

 ### Must send at least N messages in official client
 The client will refuse to send message in newly-created DM channels.
 This measure is to prevent triggering discords spam filter.

+### Running in headless Linux tty
+Linux tty by default supports only 16 colors.
+Endcord will fail to initialize colors and not start.
+However endcord can be run inside fbterm [fbterm](https://salsa.debian.org/debian/fbterm), adding support for 256 colors.
+Follow [fbterm setup instructions](https://wiki.archlinux.org/title/Fbterm#Installation), then set environment variable: `export TERM=fbterm` and run endcord.
+Note: `Ctrl+Up/Down/Left/Right` have different key codes in tty.

 ## Planned features